Yu-Group/clinical-rule-vetting/rulevetting/projects/tbi_pecarn/data_dictionary.md

 	- History of loss of consciousness?
 	- Coded as: (1 yes or suspected; 0 otherwise)
 		- Alternative coding by judgement call: 0 otherwise, 1 yes, 2 suspected
-	- Default strategy: Step 3
+	- Default strategy: Strategy 3

 	* LOCLen